IKEA: Financial information

 The net profit of IKEA Group (which does not include Inter IKEA systems) in fiscal year 2009 (after paying franchise fees to Inter IKEA systems) was €2.538 billion on sales of €21.846 billion.
 Because INGKA Holding is owned by the non-profit INGKA Foundation, none of this profit is taxed.
 The foundation's nonprofit status also means that the Kamprad family cannot reap these profits directly, but the Kamprads do collect a portion of IKEA sales profits through the franchising relationship between INGKA Holding and Inter IKEA Systems.

 As a franchisee, the Ingka Group pays 3% of royalties to Inter IKEA Systems.
 Inter IKEA Systems collected €631 million of franchise fees in 2004 but reported pre-tax profits of only €225 million in 2004.
 One of the major pre-tax expenses that Inter IKEA systems reported was €590 million of "other operating charges".
 IKEA has refused to explain these charges, but Inter IKEA Systems appears to make large payments to I.I.
 Holding, another Luxembourg-registered group that, according to The Economist, "is almost certain to be controlled by the Kamprad family".
 I.I.
 Holding made a profit of €328 million in 2004.

 In 2004, the Inter IKEA group of companies and I.I.
 Holding reported combined profits of €553m and paid €19m in taxes, or approximately 3.5 percent.

 IKEA has avoided millions of euros in taxes performing some intricate mechanisms and it was noted by the EU back in 2017.
-The main countries where they operated their business using tax loopholes were the Netherlands, Luxembourg, and Belgium.
+The main countries where it operated its business using tax loopholes were the Netherlands, Luxembourg, and Belgium.

 Public Eye, a non-profit organisation in Switzerland that promotes corporate responsibility, has formally criticised IKEA for its tax avoidance strategies.
 In 2007, the organisation nominated IKEA for one of its Public Eye "awards", which highlight corporate irresponsibility.

-In February 2016, the Greens / EFA group in the European Parliament issued a report entitled IKEA: Flat Pack Tax Avoidance on the tax planning strategies of IKEA and their possible use to avoid tax in several European countries.
+In February 2016, the Greens / EFA group in the European Parliament issued a report entitled IKEA: Flat Pack Tax Avoidance on the tax planning strategies of IKEA and its possible use to avoid tax in several European countries.
 The report was sent to Pierre Moscovici, the European Commissioner for Economic and Financial Affairs, Taxation and Customs, and Margrethe Vestager, the European Commissioner for Competition, expressing the hope that it would be of use to them in their respective roles "to advance the fight for tax justice in Europe".